tunimba/fankit-privacypolicy/README.md

 ### Is face data shared with third parties?

-Photos are transmitted to our third-party AI processing provider, Replicate, Inc., solely for the purpose of performing the requested transformation.
-Replicate processes the image, returns the result, and **immediately discards** the original photo.
-Replicate does not store, retain, or reuse uploaded images.
-Replicate does not extract or retain any face data, biometric identifiers, or facial features from the images it processes.
+Photos are transmitted to our third-party AI processing provider, OpenRouter, Inc., solely for the purpose of performing the requested transformation.
+OpenRouter processes the image, returns the result, and **immediately discards** the original photo.
+OpenRouter does not store, retain, or reuse uploaded images.
+OpenRouter does not extract or retain any face data, biometric identifiers, or facial features from the images it processes.

 No other third party receives or has access to your photos or any face data.

 ### How long is face data retained?

 Face data is **not retained** — by us or by any third party.
-Photos exist in Replicate's processing pipeline only for the duration of the transformation (typically seconds) and are automatically discarded upon completion.
+Photos exist in OpenRouter's processing pipeline only for the duration of the transformation (typically seconds) and are automatically discarded upon completion.
 We do not maintain any copies, backups, or derivatives of your photos on our servers.

 ### Summary